jennysloane/academic-website/content/home/skills.md

 # - Add/remove as many `feature` blocks below as you like.
 # - For available icons, see: https://wowchemy.com/docs/page-builder/#icons
 feature:
-- description: 90%
+- description: 'I have 6 years of experience using R.'
   icon: r-project
   icon_pack: fab
   name: R
-- description: 100%
+- description: 'I have 3 years of experience using Overleaf.'
-  icon: chart-line
+  icon: "overleaf"
-  icon_pack: fas
+  icon_pack: ai
-  name: Statistics
+  name: Overleaf
-- description: 10%
+- description: 'I began learning JavaScript this past year, specifically using <a href = "https://www.jspsych.org/" target="_blank" rel="noopener noreferrer" style="color: #F76F8E">jspsych</a> to run some of my computer-based experiments online.'
-  icon: camera-retro
+  icon: js
-  icon_pack: fas
+  icon_pack: fab
-  name: Photography
+  name: JavaScript

 # Uncomment to use emoji icons.
 #- icon = ":smile:"